jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 Finger 1 (BTN\_TOOL\_DOUBLETAP) and Finger 2 (BTN\_TOOL\_TRIPLETAP)
 share common events, the kernel driver still lets both fingers be in proximity at the same time.
-This mean Linux Input layer filtering can cause events to be be lost and can be see when gesture logic gets confused from lost data.
+This mean Linux Input layer filtering can cause events to be be lost and this can be seen when gesture logic gets confused from lost data.

+The up side to this approach is since they are re-using tablet serial
+\#/multiplexing schemes, these touchpad-like devices can be handled by xf86-input-wacom.

-The only solution is to eventually move to use Linux Input layer Multi-Touch support.
+The long term solution to lost events is to eventually change to using the Linux Input layer MT (multi-touch) support that has been added to recent kernels to work around this now common to all multi-touch hardware filtering issue.

 The Bamboo touchpad device is scheduled to be switched over to this interface around Linux 2.6.37 timeframe.
 Tablet PC's for no current timeframe when they will be switched over.

+There exists a version of Bamboo kernel drivers in linuxwacom tarballs that the touchpad acts exactly like Tablet PC's.
+The only difference is that they also report the tablet buttons as a 3rd tool in addition to the 2 finger tools.